Benefits of Asset Tokenization

 Tokenisation allows assets to be divided into smaller portions which means that investors can buy and sell fractions of an asset, rather than having to buy the whole asset.
 For example, instead of buying an entire real estate property, investors can purchase a percentage of ownership in the property.
 This opens up investment opportunities to a wider range of investors, including those who may not have enough capital to buy an entire asset.

-Lastly, the fractionalisation of assets can also be beneficial for community building, in the case of valuable art for example.
+Lastly, the fractionalization of assets can also be beneficial for community building, in the case of valuable art for example.
 Instead of having a single owner, it becomes a community-owned asset which can increase both the appeal and value of a physical asset.
 Who wouldn’t want to own part of the Mona Lisa?

 Greater liquidity

-Tokenisation makes assets more accessible and tradable on a blockchain, which can increase liquidity.
+Tokenization makes assets more accessible and tradable on a blockchain, which can increase liquidity.
 In traditional markets, it can be difficult to find buyers and sellers for certain assets.
-However, by tokenising an asset and trading it on a blockchain, investors can quickly and easily buy and sell the tokens without needing to go through intermediaries.
+However, by tokenizing an asset and trading it on a blockchain, investors can quickly and easily buy and sell the tokens without needing to go through intermediaries.
 This can increase the speed and efficiency of transactions, making it easier for investors to enter and exit the market.
 And unlike traditional asset purchases transactions are instantaneous and seamless.

 Furthermore, given that the asset is split up into smaller portions (represented by tokens) the asset becomes an investment opportunity to a wider range of investors, increasing liquidity even further.